The author is a guitarist and bassist with over 35 years of experience as a musician.

 How to Evaluate a Guitar's Construction

-The salesman will help you with the guitar you want to try out, and if its an electric he'll also line you up with an amp.
+It is worth it to spend some time learning how to choose an electric guitar.
+The salesman will help you with the guitar you want to try out, and if it's an electric, he'll also line you up with an amp.
 Be sure to tell him what kind of music you want to play so he picks one that matches your style.

 But before you crank it up take some time to noodle around with the guitar unplugged.
 You’ll get a good idea of how it feels, and what you think of the layout of the instrument.